stvnbrwn/AS400/README.md

 			postgres.schema=ADM
 			postgres.audit.schema=ADM_AUDIT
 			Note: Here these two properties will be set according to ADM.sql script.
-		b) Thread Configuration: pool.size= "5" ,its define thread pool size
+		b) Thread Configuration: pool.size= "5" ,it defines thread pool size.
-		c) Batch configuration: batch.size= "2" , its define size of batch, which will processed in one time.
+		c) Batch configuration: batch.size= "2" ,  it defines size of the batch, which will be processed in one go.

 	#Command to run with default configuration:-
     		java -jar -Dspring.config.location=<Directory location>\application.properties